kunalkumbhar/stripe-final-flow/README.md

 * Also add your email and password in the credentials file.

-* Update your public key in [client.js](./public/js/client.js) file as well.
+* Update your public key in [client.js](./public/js/client.js) (At the very beginning) file as well.

 * Go to your Stripe Dashboard and create products.
 Eg: ![Products](./images/products.png)

 * For subscription plans you can use same products with recurring price.

-* Grab id of each price and place them in [index.html.erb](./app/views/welcome/index.html.erb) (Modify currency and Price accordingly).
+* Grab id of each price and place them in [index.html.erb](./app/views/welcome/index.html.erb) ( Replace price... with your price id ).

 *`NOTE`: Do not paste product_id, you must paste price_id of each product in the above mentioned index file*